annefou/shyft-doc/sphinx/installing.rst

     these pages.

 Developers will also do a :ref:`contrib-install`.
-However, once you have cloned the repositories, you'll have extra steps to build and compile both the Shyft :ref:`build-dependencies` and the C++ core itself.
+However, once you have cloned the repositories, you'll have extra steps to be sure you have all the :ref:`build-requirements` in place and are able to build the :ref:`build-dependencies` before building the C++ core itself.
 Documentation for this is currently available at the Shyft repository.
 Follow the `Developer Documentation <https://github.com/statkraft/shyft#developer-documentation>`_.

 .. contrib-trick: